MabezDev/blog/content/blog/posts/esp32-rust-svd-pac.md

 ## Fixing `xtensa-rust-quickstart`

 As noted in my previous post, running Rust applications on the ESP32 required the use of a JTAG debugger as the board would reset repeatedly.
 My suspicion was a watch dog reset, but my [initial experiments on disabling the watchdog](https://github.com/MabezDev/xtensa-rust-quickstart/pull/4/commits/d8d6971285d20aacb6db32a68138c58a77fa9efa) did not appear to be working.
-I decided to inspect the openocd source to see what the debugger does when it connects, it turns out that the ESP32 has another 2 timer based watch dogs as seen [being disabled by openocd here](https://github.com/espressif/openocd-esp32/blob/97ba3a6bb9eaa898d91df923bbedddfeaaaf28c9/src/target/esp32.c#L431); after disabling those two watchdogs, its was now possible to flash and run code with just the USB cable connected!
+I decided to inspect the openocd source to see what the debugger does when it connects, it turns out that the ESP32 has another 2 timer based watch dogs as seen [being disabled by openocd here](https://github.com/espressif/openocd-esp32/blob/97ba3a6bb9eaa898d91df923bbedddfeaaaf28c9/src/target/esp32.c#L431); after disabling those two watchdogs, its was possible to flash and run code with just the USB cable connected!

 ## Creating the `esp32` peripheral access crate